Session Type(s): Panel

 Other sessions: Elections Q&A with Daily Kos Elections!

-Gaby is Co-Founder & Political Director at Sister District Project, and Director of Research at Sister District Action Network.
-Sister District’s mission is to build progressive power in state legislatures, raise awareness about the importance of state legislatures, and facilitate progressive policy transfer between legislators and states.
-As Political Director, Gaby defines national political strategy, analyzes data for race targeting, implements the candidate endorsement process, and manages the organization’s field, fundraising, and candidate services programs.
+Gaby Goldstein is co-founder at Sister District, whose mission is to build progressive power in state legislatures.
+As Senior Vice President for Strategic Initiatives, she leads programs that strengthen the pipeline of diverse, progressive candidates, as well as programs that educate the public about the importance of state legislatures and policy, and which support progressive state legislators once elected.
 Prior to founding Sister District, Gaby was a bioethics lawyer and health policy researcher.
-She holds a BA from UC Berkeley, JD from Boston University School of Law, and PhD in health policy from UC Berkeley School of Public Health.
+She holds a BA from UC Berkeley, JD from Boston University School of Law, and PhD in health policy from UC Berkeley.

 Leslie Martes, a veteran political strategist, serves as the Democratic Legislative Campaign Committee’s Vice President of Political and Strategic Initiatives, working to elect legislators in key states as redistricting approaches after the 2020 election.
 Prior to joining DLCC, Leslie served as the League of Conservation Voters’ State Electoral Campaign Director, working on strategic political programs with LCV’s network of state leagues to elect climate champion Governors and State Legislators.
 Leslie also served as the Program and Outreach Director at the Voter Participation Center, registering and turning out the Rising American Electorate.
 She is also proud to have served as the Director of the North Carolina House Democratic Caucus and has worked on political campaigns at all levels (Presidential, Senate, Gubernatorial, Legislative) in New Hampshire, Iowa, Oklahoma, and Washington State.
 Born and raised in the Southern California city of El Cajon, Leslie has worked in retail, teaching people to pass the CA life insurance exam, and as a veterinary assistant, along with numerous political internships.
 She lives in DC with her adorable rescue dog, Benny!